 Knowledge Management is a real discipline that aims to build, manage and renew the company’s knowledge base, to maximize the effectiveness of a company’s know-how and the performance of its knowledge assets.

-Knowledge Management includes all the tools and methods to collect and manage knowledge related to a company, eliminating redundancies and knowledge gaps, which can be created when documentation remains separate between company departments.
+The definition of Knowledge Management includes all the tools and methods to collect and manage knowledge related to a company, and eliminate redundancies and knowledge gaps, which can be created when documentation remains separate between company departments.